EthanJStark/ethanstark.com/content/blog/stop-kosa/stop-kosa.md

 {% image "./surveillance-state.jpeg", "Illustration of a futuristic surveillance state" %}

+Now, let's dig into a few of these points.

+## Power to Censor in the Hands of 50 State Attorneys General

+The KOSA bill would give state attorneys general the power to sue online platforms for content that is "harmful to minors".
+This is a vague and subjective term that could be interpreted in a myriad of ways.
+Since numerous states currently have laws on the books claiming that gender-affirming care for trans youth is child abuse, it would only be a matter of time before state attorneys general bring lawsuits against sites that contain content about trans healthcare.

+## Privacy Nightmare

+Hey, you know how every other week, we hear about another data breach?
+Per this list of data breaches between 2004 and 2023, the number of leaked records is over **17 BILLION**.
+By forcing sites to implement age verification systems, KOSA would create a massive database of personal information that would be a prime target for hackers.
+It would be a matter of not if, but when, this data is leaked.

+## This Is Not The Fix

+As EFF's article notes, "There is no question that some elements of social media today are toxic to users."
+But KOSA is not the fix.

 ## My Letter

-While the EFF form linked above includes a perfectly servicable letter that you could just send, I thought I'd share my own variation here, written with the help of GPT-4.
+While [EFF's form](https://act.eff.org/action/tell-congress-kosa-will-censor-the-internet-but-won-t-help-kids) includes a perfectly servicable letter that you could just send, I thought I'd share my own variation here, written with the help of GPT-4.
 Feel free to use it as a template for your own letter.

 ---